 Unfortunately, many abnormalities - including cancer - also appear white on a mammogram.
 Since breast cancer and fibroglandular tissue are both white on a mammogram, it can be difficult to tell the difference between normal breast tissue and breast cancer.
 In addition, dense breasts can overlap, or “hide,” a breast cancer.
 When dense breasts are viewed on a mammogram, the healthcare provider may not be able to clearly see an abnormality in your breast.

 What is digital breast tomosynthesis?

-Digital breast tomosynthesis (DBT) is a new technology that can help improve the radiologist’s ability to diagnose breast cancer.
+Digital breast tomosynthesis (DBT) is a new technology that can help improve the radiologist’s ability to diagnose your breast cancer.
 DBT is also known as 3D mammography because it uses a series of two-dimensional images to build a three-dimensional image of the breast.
 DBT was approved by the Food and Drug Administration (FDA) in 2011 and may become the new gold standard in breast imaging, especially for women with dense breasts.

 What are the advantages of digital breast tomosynthesis?